coffee-map-vk-bootcamp/coffee-map/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Group project in VK mobile dev bootcamp 2022 about building coffee map app.
+Group project for VK mobile dev bootcamp 2022 about building coffee map app.

 <!-- ROADMAP -->
 ## Roadmap

 - [x] Create README
-- [] Build app
+- [ ] Build app
-- [] Make tests
+- [ ] Make tests
-- [] Get rich
+- [ ] Get rich

 <p align="right">(<a href="#top">back to top</a>)</p>